 Checking your site rank and keeping records of it can show you if changes to your site worked well or not.
 You can track data for any site (ie spy on your competition), and see who's ranking ahead of you.
 Type in a keyword and a domain, and you'll see you page/rank location. ==> Skip to Site Rank Update

 Know WHO is ranking for your desired keywords, and what they are ranking with.
 Check a list of popular web 2.0 properties and article directories that rank well in SERPs like YouTube, Vimeo, Squidoo, Hubpages, and more.

-This not only gives you insight to what your competition is using to rank, it shows you what’s NOT ranking, and you can use this to your advantage.
-No YouTube videos ranking for your KW?
-You need to go make one.
+This not only gives you insight to what your competition is using to rank, it shows you what's NOT ranking, and you can use this to your advantage.
+For example, if there are no YouTube videos ranking, you can make one.
+It should rank easily.

 I learned how to do keyword research inside Wealthy Affiliate, so I don't make much use of the training.
 However, if you are new to Jaaxy, I highly recommend you watch these videos.
 PLUS, I offer some exclusive training for Jaaxy which you'll find out more about below.

-UPDATE: Jaaxy 2.0 was recently released and they’ve updated the training.
-There’s 2 videos, 20 minutes each, and they are quite useful for beginners and intermediates, especially since they simplify the research process quite a bit versus other similar tools.
+Jaaxy 3.0 was recently released and they've updated the training.
+There's 2 videos, 20 minutes each, and they are quite useful for beginners and intermediates, especially since they simplify the research process quite a bit versus other similar tools.

 I do my own research for affiliate programs just by searching in Google.
 But if you don't know how to do this or just want to centralize your research, this is pretty cool.
 It searches some popular affiliate networks like Clickbank, Link Share, and Commission Junction to check for affiliate programs/offers related to your niche.